On the performance of two-sided MPI, MPI-3 RMA and SHMEM in a Lagrangian particle cluster algorithm: Conclusions

 \subsection{\bfseries Code availability}

-The source code of the EPIC method and the testing codes for the benchmarks are publicly available.
-The testing codes are shipped with the EPIC source code and found in the directory \textit{mpi-tests}.
-This paper uses EPIC version 0.14.2 \citep{Frey2024}.
+The source code of the EPIC method (version 0.14.3) and of the parcel cluster algorithm are publicly available at \citep{Frey2025} and \url{https://github.com/EPIC-model/parcel-clustering}, respectively.
+The benchmark data and the associated plotting scripts are hosted on \url{https://github.com/EPIC-model/parcel-clustering-data}.